 You’ve probably seen an abandoned boat in the Spree river.
-It lays quiet between the Molecule Man sculpture and Badeschiff and it has been there since 1996, when German bureaucracy showed Franz Günther Van de Lücht, the owner of the boat, that his dreams of cruising through the waters wouldn’t become reality.
+It lays quiet between the Molecule Man sculpture and Badeschiff, and it has been there since 1996, when German bureaucracy showed Franz Günther Van de Lücht, the boat owner, that his dreams of cruising through the waters wouldn’t become a reality.
 But there is a lot more to this story than I thought it would be.

 The History behind the Abandoned Boat in the Spree River

 The boat known as MS Dr. Ingrid Wengler was a fine one, built by the Sander brothers in the small city of Delfzijl in the Netherlands all the way back in 1959.
 First, it was used a shipping cargo in the Dutch coastal water but something it would go to inland waterways in Germany.
 In the early 1980s, it was converted to a passenger ship, and it started being used in the Lake Müritz and Schwerin here in Germany.

 The boat was a big one.
 It had three decks with cabins below, a gallery and a bar with a deck saloon.
 It must have been a beautiful thing, but today it’s filled with trash and debris from the past.
 There were eight suites on the lower deck, and I couldn’t even find my way to where the stairs used to be.
 That is how destroyed the boat is.

 The story says that Franz Günther Van de Lücht repurchased the boat in 1975 and he was the one that converted it into a passenger boat.
 In 1984, the boat was ready in its home port of Höchst, in Frankfurt-am-Main.
 This is where Van de Lücht started offering trips to France via the Rhine river.
 Then, the Berlin Wall was gone, and the DDR waterways were open once again.
 This was when Van de Lücht realized that his dream of the Mecklenburg waterways could become a reality.